-Your doctor will arrange for you to have regular blood tests and checks on your blood pressure.
-You may be asked to keep a record booklet with your blood test and blood pressure records.
-Bring this with you when you visit your general practitioner or the hospital.
+Your GP will arrange for you to have blood tests and checks on your blood pressure.
+Check bloods and blood pressure monthly for 3 months then every 3 months thereafter.

 You must not take Leflunomide unless you are having regular checks.